j354374/fed-html/project-task1-4page-site/readme.md

 please also see the codepen:
 https://codepen.io/j354374/pen/WNxyReJ

-HTML/CSS tables were written with reference to the following [codepen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) by [https://codepen.io/AllThingsSmitty](Matt Smith).
+HTML/CSS tables were written with reference to the following [codepen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) by [Matt Smith)[https://codepen.io/AllThingsSmitty]).